 This Day in History: Lt.
-James Swett becomes an Ace — and earns a Medal of Honor
+James Swett's Medal of Honor

-During this week in 1943, a United States Marine Corps fighter pilot participates in an action that would earn him the Medal of Honor.
+On this day in 1943, a United States Marine Corps fighter pilot participates in an action that would earn him the Medal of Honor.
 The action would also make Lt.
 James Swett an Ace!
 He shot down 7—or maybe 8—Japanese planes in just 15 minutes.

 The Marines and Swett would have a friendly dispute about that number for the rest of his life.